vicki-c/collaboration-guides/readme.md

 - If your email/issue is longer than 2 paragraphs, use a [TL;DR][tldr]
 - Include _just enough_ information.
   - Don't add information that would make something harder to process.
-  - When in doubt, use [Hemingway App][hemingway].

 ## Response etiquette
 - Don't abuse `reply-all`
-- Our default email read time is 12 hours, unless you're in support rotation where it should be less than 4 so we can cover our team-mates.
 - Act on our common list of subject labels, see table below.
 - If your message allows for a longer response time, use label modifiers like [ack-24] or [ack-48] in your subjects, meaning 24 or 48 hours
-- If you need a response in less than 4 hours, be mindful of interruptions or ask @buritica or your manager for help first
+- If you need a response in less than 4 hours, be mindful of interruptions or ask your manager for help first
-- **Any problem that needs to be solved in less than 4 hours should be handled by [Engineering Support rotation][support-waffle]**
+- **Any problem that needs to be solved right away should be handled by paging the relevant team**

 #### Acking
 - acking (replying to an email with `ack`) is an easy way to help others know we're in sync